Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

+This change can represent the tangent value of the angle $\varphi$ in the second step, that is, $\varphi=\arctan d_\theta$.
+Thus, based on the spherical coordinate system, the final direction of the 3D minutia is:

+It is important to note that the Euler angle transformation used here is based on a local coordinate system, and the order of matrix multiplication is the opposite of that in a global coordinate system.

+Fig. \ref{fig:axis} illustrates the calculation process of the 3D minutia, where $\phi=\frac{\pi}{2}-\varphi$.
+To make the scales of minutiae direction and position comparable, we multiply the minutiae direction by a constant $n$, where $n$ is set to 25.

-Our graph matching network is inspired by \cite{su2023gnn}.
+\textbf{Graph Matching Network.} Our graph matching network is inspired by \cite{su2023gnn}.
 We use its Topological Relation Reasoning Module (TRM) module, and simplify this module just like the classification model of DGCNN \cite{wang2019dynamic}.
-We encode each fingerprint's 3D minutiae using DGCNN.
 Through EdgeConv, the network adopts a convolution-like approach, merging the 3D minutiae around each minutia in the set.
-In this way, a fixed-length encoding similar to the Minutia Cylinder Code (MCC) \cite{cappelli2010minutia} can be obtained for each fingerprint.
-Since this method is trained on a large amount of fingerprint data, it is more robust to noise compared to MCC.

-To address the over-smoothing issue mentioned in \cite{su2023gnn}, we do not adopt the Feed-Forward Module (FFM) mentioned in the article, which will reduce the accuracy of our validation set.
-We only add residuals to the first and third EdgeConv, thereby somewhat mitigating the over-smoothing issue.

 The detailed architecture of our network is shown in Fig. \ref{fig:dgcnn}.
 Our network consists of two parts: the spatial transformation network and the graph embedding network.
 The spatial transformation network predicts and corrects the posture of 3D minutiae in 3D space.
-The graph embedding network extracts the 3D minutiae with corrected posture into 256-dimensional fixed-length features for matching.
-The two network structures are similar, except that the spatial transformation network contains five layers of MLP while the graph embedding network contains only two layers.
+The graph embedding network extracts the 3D minutiae with corrected posture and deep features into 256-dimensional fixed-length features for matching.
+We project the 3D minutiae to 128-dim and sum with the deep features into a 128-dimensional input for the graph embedding network.

-Each part of our network consists of 5 layers of EdgeConv.
-The first layer maps the number of channels from 6 to 64, and the number of channels doubles in each layer.
-We introduce residual connections in the first and third EdgeConv layers.
-Afterward, the outputs of all EdgeConv layers are concatenated along the channels, resulting in an output with 1024 channels.
-This output undergoes maximum and average pooling for all 3D minutiae of each fingerprint, and the results are concatenated.